 And, typically, all of those books are upside down, backwards, sideways, disheveled, and totally unkempt … but I wouldn’t have it any other way.
 Books are a ginormous part of our lives between the hours of 9am and 12pm, Monday – Friday.

-No classroom could be complete without a short people mirror, framed out with … you guessed it … baseboard. ;) Ms. Andrea and I love watching the vain little terrorists amuse themselves with their silly faces. (ps- I totally left those finger prints on the mirror for you ON PURPOSE … wanted to give you the full effect ;)
+No classroom could be complete without a short people mirror, framed out with … you guessed it … baseboard. ;) Ms. Andrea and I love watching the vain little circus animals amuse themselves with their silly faces. (ps- I totally left those finger prints on the mirror for you on purpose … wanted to give you the full effect ;)